dmparrow30011935/rasabot-di/data/nlu.md

 - what are are you?
 - what are you?
 - What can you talk about?
+- what are you?3.
+- what re you
+- what aer you?
+- what are u
+- what are you
+- waht are you

 ## intent:personal_question
 - what do you do for fun?